Community Air Monitoring

 Clean Air is one of nine organizations statewide which is currently running a Community Air Monitoring Capacity-Building Program funded by New York State Department of Environmental Conservation’s Environmental Justice Office.
 Click here to read the full press release from NYS DEC.

 As part of this initiative, we are also working with the TESA Collective to develop a card game to educate the general public about air quality and community organizing – please reach out to Bridge if you are interested in joining this effort.
+We are nearing the end of this portion of the project and are workshopping ideas for the name now!

 You can look at realtime air quality data on Purple Air’s website by clicking here.